bitcoin-sv/arc/doc/README.md

 ## ARC stats

-* TODO: ARC exposes a Prometheus endpoint at `/metrics` that can be used to monitor the server.

-`gocore` keeps real-time stats about the server, which can be viewed at `/stats` (e.g. `http://localhost:8011/stats`).
+`gocore` keeps real-time stats about the metamorph servers, which can be viewed at `/stats` (e.g. `http://localhost:8011/stats`).
-These stats show aggregated information about the server, such as the number of transactions processed, the number of transactions sent to the Bitcoin network, etc. It also shows the average time it takes for each step in the process.
+These stats show aggregated information about a metamorph server, such as the number of transactions processed, the number of transactions sent to the Bitcoin network, etc. It also shows the average time it takes for each step in the process.

 More detailed statistics are available at `/pstats` (e.g. `http://localhost:8011/pstats`).
 These stats show information about the internal metamorph processor.
-The processor stats also allows you to see details for a single transaction, which has not yet been mined.
-When a transaction is mined, the processor stats for that transaction are removed.
+The processor stats also allows you to see details for a single transaction.
+If a transaction has already been mined, and evicted from the processor memory, you can still see the stored stats retrieved from the data store, and potentially the timing stats, if they are found in the log file.

+ARC can also expose a Prometheus endpoint that can be used to monitor the metamorph servers.
+Set the `prometheusEndpoint` setting in the settings file to activate prometheus.
+Normally you would want to set this to `/metrics`.

 ## Client Libraries